-Careers in technology can take many forms, from an information technology manager at a consulting firm to a director of data management.
+Post-MBA careers in technology can take many forms, from an information technology manager at a consulting firm to a director of data management.
 An MBA can help students interested in this field understand the managerial and strategic implications of technology in business.
 And increasingly, online businesses like Amazon and Google are hiring MBAs in management positions.
 Students who want a better understanding the technology itself can pursue hybrid degree options like an MS/MBA.

-Some 40 percent of BYU’s MBA class of 2016 went into the technology sector.
+Some 40 percent of BYU’s MBA class of 2020 went into the technology sector.
 Hiring companies have included Google, LinkedIn, Microsoft, HP, Amazon, Dell, and others in the sector.View School Profile

 Close to Redmond, Washington (the home of Microsoft), Foster is right in the middle of a bustling tech center.
-With specialized offerings like the “Technology Management” MBA, 52 percent of the school’s MBA class of 2017 went into the technology sector.View School Profile
+With specialized offerings like the “Technology Management” MBA, it’s no surprise that this school tends to send at least half of its MBAs into the technology sector.View School Profile

 Related MBA News

 MBA Programs for STEM Professionals: On the Rise

 Not only do the courses address a skills gap but give graduates a 36-month US work visa

 Tapping Into California’s Tech Hub: More Business Schools Putting Down Roots in Silicon Valley